 - NPES demonstrated vaccine-like effects after NPES treatment was applied to hepatic carcinomas in animal models.
-Ru Chen and others at Old Dominion University established an orthotopic hepatocellular carcinoma (HCC) model in rats.
-Rats with successfully ablated tumors failed to re-grow tumors when implanted in the same or different liver lobes that harbored the original tumor.
-This work was not commissioned by Pulse Biosciences. - Pulse Biosciences replicated this immuno-protection result in another rat strain and also demonstrated that this protection requires the presence of cytotoxic T cells (CD8+) indicating that NPES triggers an adaptive immune response. - Schoenbach KH, Beebe, SJ, Buescher ES, Intracellular effect of ultrashort pulses.
-Bioelectromagnetics 2001; 22:440-448. - Chen R, Sain NM, Harlow KT, Chen YJ, Shire PK, Heller R, Beebe SJ.
+Ru Chen and others at Old Dominion University established an orthotopic hepatocellular carcinoma (HCC) model in rats.2 Rats with successfully ablated tumors failed to re-grow tumors when implanted in the same or different liver lobes that harbored the original tumor.
+This work was not commissioned by Pulse Biosciences. - Pulse Biosciences replicated this immuno-protection result in another rat strain and also demonstrated that this protection requires the presence of cytotoxic T cells (CD8+) indicating that NPES triggers an adaptive immune response.3 - Another important result reported by Pulse Biosciences was the vaccine-effect of NPES-treated tumor cell lines.
+Pulse Biosciences demonstrated for the first time that NPES-treated fibrosarcoma cells could be used as a vaccine to protect mice against fibrosarcoma allografts.3

+2 Chen R, Sain NM, Harlow KT, Chen YJ, Shire PK, Heller R, Beebe SJ.
 A protective effect after clearance of orthotopic rat hepatocellular carcinoma by nanosecond pulsed electric fields.
-Eur J Cancer 2014; 50(15): 2705-13. - Nuccitelli R, Berridge JC, Mallon Z, Kreis M, Athos B, Nuccitelli P. Nanoelectroablation of murine tumors triggers a CD8-dependent inhibition of secondary tumor growth.
+Eur J Cancer 2014; 50(15): 2705-13.

+3 Nuccitelli R, Berridge JC, Mallon Z, Kreis M, Athos B, Nuccitelli P. Nanoelectroablation of murine tumors triggers a CD8-dependent inhibition of secondary tumor growth.
 PLoS ONE 2015; 10(7): e0134364.